-Combined Master of Arts in Asian Studies/Doctor of Philosophy in International Relations

-The combined M.A. in Asian Studies/Ph.D. in International Relations program allows qualified graduate students to pursue both degrees simultaneously.
-To be accepted into this program, students must submit an application for the M.A. in Asian Studies/Ph.D. in International Relations by January 15 in the year in which they wish to begin their studies.
+Combined Master of Arts in Asian Studies/Doctor of Philosophy in International Relations Degree Pathway this pathway, students must submit an application for the M.A. in Asian Studies/Ph.D. in International Relations by January 15 in the year in which they wish to begin their studies.
 Applicants must meet the admission eligibility requirements and follow the admission procedures for both programs.